-Comparison Study: analytical comparison between two texts.

-Media Study: critical analysis of media texts to create a persuasive response.

-• Australian Literature Study: appreciation of common themes in Australian literature to inspire creative and analytical responses

-Poetry Study: stylistic investigation and development
+Analytical Study: Analysis of a play and its film adaptation to explore representations constructed between two texts.
+Media Study: Critical analysis of media texts to create a persuasive response.
+Australian Literature Study: Appreciation of common themes in Australian literature to inspire creative and analytical responses.
+Poetry Study: Stylistic investigation to inspire creative responses.